Extended red wings and the visibility of reionization-epoch Lyman-$\alpha$ emitters: Discussion Caveats

-\textsc{Azahar} adopts a standard IMF, while several recent studies find evidence of a top-heavy IMF at high redshift. \citet{Sharda22} have shown that low metallicities of $Z\sim 10^{-6}\,{\mathrm Z_\odot}$ at high redshift can lead to a top-heavy IMF with a characteristic mass of $\sim 50 \Msun$ while \citet{Sharda23} have illustrated that deviations of carbon and oxygen abundances from solar scalings at low metallicity increase the characteristic mass of the IMF. \citet{Cameron24} and \citet{Katz24} have proposed that the strong Balmer jump and the two-photon continuum from nebular emission are possible indicators of a top-heavy IMF at high $z$.
+\textsc{Azahar} adopts a standard IMF, while several recent studies find evidence of a top-heavy IMF at high redshift \citep{Bromm09, Bromm13, Susa14}. \citet{Sharda22} have shown that low metallicities of $Z\sim 10^{-6}\,{\mathrm Z_\odot}$ at high redshift can lead to a top-heavy IMF with a characteristic mass of $\sim 50\,\Msun$ while \citet{Sharda23} have illustrated that deviations of carbon and oxygen abundances from solar scalings at low metallicity increase the characteristic mass of the IMF. \citet{Cameron24} and \citet{Katz24} have proposed that the strong Balmer jump and the two-photon continuum from nebular emission are possible indicators of a top-heavy IMF at high $z$.
+A top-heavy IMF will increase the fraction of massive stars, thus boosting the efficiency of SNe feedback, creating more low-density channels for \lya photons to escape.
+The enhanced stellar feedback effects may increase the outflow velocity, leading to redder line profiles.
+It also affects the ionization structure of the ISM, possibly enhancing the production of the intrinsic \lya emission.